-No Trump crash; Dow up 200 as Clinton concedes

-U.S. stocks welcomed President-elect Donald Trump by avoiding the crash many had feared.
+Wall Street welcomes Trump with a bang

+That didn't take long.
+An overnight panic in global markets evaporated as Wall Street gave an emphatic welcome to President-elect Donald Trump.

+The Dow soared 257 points and brushed up against lifetime highs on Wednesday, in defiance of those who predicted Trump's election would bring about a plunge in the stock market.
+The S&P 500 and the Nasdaq rose 1.1% apiece.

-Overnight, there was a knee-jerk panic in global markets as it became clear Trump was about to pull off a stunning upset by defeating Hillary Clinton, Wall Street's favored candidate.
-Dow futures plummeted nearly 900 points at one point as investors expressed fear about the inherent policies brought on by a Trump White House.
+The impressive market performance represents a dramatic reversal from the knee-jerk panic in global markets overnight as the results were coming in.
+Dow futures plummeted nearly 900 points at one point as investors expressed fear that no one would emerge victorious and concern about the inherent uncertainties brought on by a Trump White House.

-But a sense of relative calm returned to the markets by the opening bell on Wednesday morning and by midday, as Clinton officially conceded, the Dow had gained 200 points.
-The S&P 500 and Nasdaq erased early losses and were recently up around 1%.
+But a sense of relative calm returned to the markets by morning.
+The rally gathered momentum midday after Hillary Clinton, Wall Street's favored candidate, officially conceded.

-This is hardly the freakout many anticipated.
-Market strategists said the lack of a panic is due in part to Trump's victory speech, which raised hopes that he will focus on policies that can help the economy and not follow through on some of his extreme campaign positions.
+Market strategists said the upbeat mood in the markets is due in part to Trump's victory speech, which raised hopes that he will focus on policies that can help the economy and not follow through on some of his extreme campaign positions.

+"The selloff last night was an hysterical reaction," said David Bianco, chief U.S. equity strategist at Deutsche Bank.
+"There are a lot of potentially damaging policies that could be introduced, but we think sober minds will prevail."

+Peter Kenny, an independent market strategist, admitted that the market has "greeted Trump with a far more positive footing than I expected.
+He's receiving a very warm welcome."

 Related: Global markets drop as election results shock investors

 Still, it's clear that global markets are on edge.
-Asian stocks fell sharply, led by a 5% plunge for Japan's Nikkei 225 after Japanese finance officials held emergency talks following the results.
+Asian stocks fell sharply, led by a 5% plunge for the Nikkei 225 in Tokyo amid concerns about how Japan's trade-centric economy would weather Trump's anti-trade rhetoric.
 European markets also slumped initially, before recovering and are mostly in the green now.

 The Mexican peso plummeted over 11% at one point to a new all-time low against the U.S. dollar.
 Top Mexican finance officials said they would take steps to shore up the peso, but failed to lay out concrete details.